leomurca/leomurca.xyz/content/en/posts/how-to-deploy-react-applications-using-github-actions-+-rsync.md

 ```

 The configs above we basically:
-- Copy the `SSH_KEY` to a file;
+- Copied the `SSH_KEY` to a file;
-- Create an ssh config to our server using the key created before;
+- Created an ssh config to our server using the key created before;
-- Download the app dependencies and generate the build files to be copied to our server.
+- Downloaded the app dependencies and generate the build files to be copied to our server.

 To make the ssh configs more readable, check the code snippet below:
 ```shell